jworkman/ScaffoldBundle/README.md

     Would you like to enable the JSON API for this scaffold?
 Yes

 We need to define a target bundle.
 This defaults to the bundle that the entity is located in, but can be overridden to a different bundle.
-This is useful if you have a specifc bundle you want to place all of your scaffolds in instead of seperate bundles.
+This is useful if you have a specifc bundle you want to place all of your scaffolds in instead of separate bundles.

     Specify a target bundle for the controller [AcmeBundle]: